 - Access to staff members who can talk to you about your needs as a carer (we call this a carer assessment)

 - Information about a diagnosis that the person you care for may have recieved - and how to manage this.

 - Involvement in the way care is planned and how someone is discharged from our services.

 - General involvement in the way we do things within the Trust.

 - Access to a carer grant to help you in your role as a carer

 In addition to this list there are a range of other ways that carers will need support.

-We have a produced a Carer Handbook to provide a range of information for mental health carers.
-You can view a copy of this in the links at the end of this page.
+We have a produced a Carer Handbook to provide a range of information for carers, friends and families of people using our services.
+You can view a copy of this by clicking here or on the links at the end of this page.